TiKawamoto/3d-printing/TK21 Open Coldcard Case/README.md

 Designed in Autodesk Fusion 360, built around the [Coldcard Wallet Volumetric Model](https://github.com/TiKawamoto/3d-printing/tree/master/Coldcard)

+## Fusion 360 Project Public Link
+Open the project in Fusion 360 or download the latest version in alternate file formats via the [Fusion 360 public link](https://a360.co/3ifX3I4)

 ## For 3D Printing
 This is the hardware / settings combo I used to successfully print this model.